 For each of our itineraries, we include recommended accommodation that puts you at the heart of the action.

 Sometimes, though, it doesn’t make sense to move on every day.
 And there are some routes where the Viazul Bus network just doesn’t make sense, so we’ve included in the itineraries where it’s best to take a day trip – unless you specifically want to spend a good amount of time in a location.
 Vinales is such an example.
+There is one bus a day, but it only runs for three days a week.
+So, unless you have a LOT of time, you’re better off taking a day trip.
 And there are some great day trips you can take in Cuba.

 What You Need to Plan a Cuba Itinerary